boazsegev/plezi-website/docs/guides/hello_world.html.md

 # The Hello World OVERKILL!

-If you read [the overview](./basics), you know that a "Hello World" Plezi applicationonly needs two line (three, if you're using `irb` instead of a ruby script)... remember?
+If you read [the getting started guide](./basics), you know that a "Hello World" Plezi applicationonly needs two line (three, if you're using `irb` instead of a ruby script)... remember?

     require 'plezi'
     route('*') { "Hello World!" }